Shellac

 - special or simple napkins, but without lint;

-- a special preparation for removing the sticky layer from the nail: it can be replaced with alcohol or acetone, but before that it is better to check the reaction of shellac to it - otherwise the shine from the nails may disappear.
+- a special preparation for removing the sticky layer from the nail: you can replace it with alcohol or acetone, but before that it is better to check the shellac’s reaction to it - otherwise the shine on the nails may disappear.

-The quality of the shellac is directly affected by the quality of the materials purchased for these purposes.
-Therefore, in order not to be disappointed at the very first experience, buy only brands that have been tested by time and professionals.
-At the same time, the price is far from an indicator of quality.
+The quality of shellac is directly affected by the quality of materials purchased for these purposes.
+Therefore, in order not to be disappointed at your very first experience, buy only brands that have been tested by time and by professionals.
+At the same time, price is far from an indicator of quality.
 Read the reviews and choose what suits you, including the price.

-It is advisable if the base, shellac and topcoat belong to the same manufacturer and are released from the same series.
+It is desirable if the base, shellac and top coat belong to the same manufacturer and are released from the same series.
 In this case, you can be sure that all components are 100% compatible.
-In the future, you can try to combine and select your product line.
+Subsequently, you can try to mix and match your product line.

-By the way, now it has become very common to acquire all the above-described elements not individually, but in sets.
-They include everything you need to create a unique manicure, and the price of these funds comes out quite acceptable, from 1,500 to 5,000 rubles.
-These kits also include a UV lamp with a suitable wattage.
+By the way, it has now become very common to purchase all the above-described elements not individually, but in sets.
+They include everything you need to create a unique manicure, and the price of these products is quite reasonable, from 1,500 to 5,000 rubles.
+These kits also include a UV lamp of suitable power.

 Shellac for short nails

 The shellac procedure is suitable for all lengths of nails: both short and long.
-At the same time, there are no restrictions on the color scale, on the contrary - if on long nails black, for example, can look vulgar and defiant, then on short nails there will be no such effect.
-Earlier, we already talked about manicure on short nails. in this article...
-There you will find color and design tips that you can safely apply in the shellac process.
+At the same time, there are no restrictions on the color scheme; on the contrary, if on long nails black, for example, can look vulgar and defiant, then on short nails there will be no such effect.
+Earlier, we already talked about manicure on short nails. in this article.
+There you will find tips on color selection and design that you can safely apply during the shellac process.

-Extensive experience of professionals helps ordinary users to select only high-quality products for themselves.
-Let's see which brands are the best according to the pros.
+The extensive experience of professionals helps ordinary users select only high-quality products for themselves.
+Let's see which brands according to the pros are the best.

 Many manicurists prefer this particular brand, calling it the best.
-Due to its density, this shellac fits perfectly on the nail even in one layer, while the color is very saturated, there are no streaks or streaks.
-Stays on nails for a very long time, without chips or scratches.
+Due to its thickness, this shellac fits perfectly on the nail even in one layer, and the color is very rich, there are no streaks or streaks.
+Stays on nails for a very long time, without chipping or scratching.
 The 7.3 ml capacity is designed for approximately 15-20 manicure sessions.
-There are two drawbacks - the scarcity of the palette, in comparison with other brands, and the price (from 1,000 to 1,500 rubles per tube).
+There are two disadvantages - the paucity of the palette, in comparison with other brands, and the price (from 1,000 to 1,500 rubles per tube).

 In'Garden So naturally

-Excellent shellac, similar in density to the previous version, but unlike the first, it does not thicken and deteriorate so quickly.
-In'Garden So naturally contains natural ingredients that contribute to the minimum negative impact on the nail.
-However, it should not be worn on nails for a long time, strong fixation on the nail plastic will make it look not very attractive.
-For some clients, after these varnishes, the nails acquired a yellowish tint.
+Excellent shellac, similar in thickness to the previous version, but unlike the first, it does not thicken and deteriorate so quickly.
+In’Garden So naturally contains natural ingredients that contribute to minimal negative effects on the nail.
+However, you should not wear it on your nails for a long time; a strong fixation on the nail plate will make its appearance not very attractive.
+For some clients, after using these varnishes, their nails acquired a yellowish tint.
 The cost of shellac is approximately 500 rubles.

 Color Couture by Entity One

-This type of varnish has been developed for more than one year, which has led to a large number of advantages.
-The tool is very easy to apply, has self-leveling properties that perfectly smooth out irregularities in the nail, if any.
-Average density, lays down without streaks and streaks.
-It is also worth highlighting the successful shape of the brush, with which manicure becomes a sheer pleasure.
-The durability of the varnish is also high - a neat wear provides 3 weeks of bright saturated color.
+This type of varnish has been developed over many years, which has led to a large number of advantages.
+The product is very easy to apply and has self-leveling properties that perfectly smooth out any unevenness in the nail, if any.
+The thickness is average, it applies without streaks or streaks.
+It is also worth highlighting the successful shape of the brush, with which manicure becomes a complete pleasure.
+The durability of the varnish is also excellent - careful wear provides 3 weeks of bright, rich color.
 The wide range of colors includes 140 shades from cold to warm and pearlescent.
 The only negative is the price: about 1,000 rubles per tube.

-By default, everyone thinks that shellac lasts for about a month.
+Everyone by default believes that shellac lasts on nails for about a month.
 And this is to some extent true.
 But the timing directly depends on many factors.
-First, the quality of the materials used.
-The higher it is, the longer the shellac wears.
-Secondly, compliance with all coating rules.
-For example, if suddenly a degreaser was not used, then the gel polish will peel off in the coming days.
+Firstly, the quality of the materials used.
+The higher it is, the longer the shelf life of shellac.
+Secondly, compliance with all coating application rules.
+For example, if a degreaser was not used, the gel polish will come off in the coming days.

-Constant contact of nails with water or temperature changes can form wet cracks on the surface of the nail, which subsequently appear in the form of chips.
-The latter are also often formed on thin and weakened nails.
-Professionals have long noticed that the stronger and healthier the nails are, the longer shellac lasts.
+Constant contact of nails with water or temperature changes can form wet cracks on the surface of the nail, which later appear in the form of chips.
+The latter also often form on thin and weakened nails.
+Professionals have long noticed that the stronger and healthier the nails, the longer shellac lasts.

-If all the above factors are absent and all the rules for preparing and applying gel polish are followed, then such a manicure will last up to three weeks on the nails.
+If all the above factors are absent and all the rules for preparing and applying gel polish are followed, then such a manicure will last on your nails for up to three weeks.
 At the same time, it will retain all its aesthetic qualities until the very moment of its removal.

-The timing is deadline, but it must be borne in mind that when the nail grows back, the shellac already does not look so attractive when the plate of a clean nail peeps out from under the coating.
-So if the nails grow back quickly, then the change of varnish will have to be done much faster than expected.
+The deadlines are deadlines, but you need to take into account that when the nail grows, shellac no longer looks so attractive when the plate of a clean nail peeks out from under the coating.
+So if your nails grow quickly, then you will have to change the polish much faster than expected.

-Modern nail art has stepped far forward and now, salon manicure has become even more accessible.
-We can say with all confidence - yes, the shellac procedure can be done at home, by your own efforts.
+Modern nail art has come a long way and now salon manicures have become even more accessible.
+We can say with all confidence - yes, the shellac procedure can be done at home, with your own efforts.

-Of course, you will have to get used to the new manicure tool and perhaps not everything will work out the first time, but you should not stop.
-All comes with experience.
-Purchase quality materials, tools and a lamp, stock up on optimism and patience, follow the manicure technique and you will definitely succeed!
+Of course, you will have to get used to the new manicure and perhaps not everything will work out the first time, but you shouldn’t stop.
+Everything comes with experience.
+Buy high-quality materials, tools and a lamp, be optimistic and patient, follow the manicure technique and you will definitely succeed!

-How shellac differs from conventional varnishes and gels
+How does shellac differ from ordinary varnishes and gels?

-At first glance, shellac and gel are no different, but there is still a difference and a very significant one for the health of nails.
+At first glance, shellac and gel are no different, but there is still a difference and it is very significant for the health of the nails.

-Before applying regular gel polish, the nail plate is strongly grinded.
-Thus, the surface of the nail is very much damaged and thinned.
-The same goes for the withdrawal procedure.
+Before applying regular gel polish, the nail plate is thoroughly ground down.
+Thus, the surface of the nail is very damaged and becomes thinner.
+The same applies to the withdrawal procedure.
 There is an aggressive effect on the surface.

 But before applying shellac, it is enough to polish and degrease the nail plate.
-This is much more gentle than the previous option.
-To remove the composition from the nails, you just need to use a special shellac remover.
+These are much more gentle than the previous option.
+To remove the composition from your nails, simply use a special shellac remover.

-Given this seemingly insignificant nuance, shellac coating greatly benefits over gels.
-In addition, his terms of wearing are in no way inferior to the latter.
+Taking into account this seemingly insignificant nuance, shellac coating is much better than gels.
+In addition, its wear time is in no way inferior to the last ones.

 Pros and cons of shellac

 Everywhere has its pros and cons, including shellac.
-The abbot recommends that you familiarize yourself with each of the points before applying the coating and only then decide on the procedure.
+We recommend that before applying the coating, you familiarize yourself with each of the points and only after that make a decision about the procedure.

-- A huge advantage of shellac is its "shelf life".
-By applying it to your nails once, you will forget what a manicure is for two or even three weeks.
-At the same time, all the original aesthetic qualities will remain unchanged: there will be no chips or loss of shine.
-But you can still damage it during "wearing", for example, if you purposefully act on the nail with cutting and prickly objects.
+- A huge advantage of shellac is its “shelf life”.
+Having applied it to your nails once, you will forget what a manicure is for two or even three weeks.
+At the same time, all the original aesthetic qualities will remain unchanged: there will be no chipping or loss of shine.
+But it is still possible to damage it during “wearing,” for example, if you purposefully influence the nail with cutting and prickly objects.

-- Due to the absence of formaldehyde, toluene and other harmful drugs in the composition, shellac is absolutely harmless to nails.
-The fact that you can walk with a wonderful manicure for such a long time is undoubtedly a huge plus in his piggy bank.
+- Due to the absence of formaldehyde, toluene and other harmful drugs, shellac is absolutely harmless to nails.
+The fact that you can walk around with a wonderful manicure for such a long time is undoubtedly a huge plus in his piggy bank.

-- For owners of brittle nails, shellac will be a real salvation.
-The coating with this varnish is so dense that it keeps the nail in its original state, preventing it from breaking and exfoliating.
-It is thanks to shellac that many girls still managed to grow long beautiful nails.
+- For those with brittle nails, shellac will be a real salvation.
+The coating with this varnish is so dense that it keeps the nail in its original state, preventing it from breaking and peeling.
+It was thanks to shellac that many girls managed to grow long beautiful nails.

-- A manicure with shellac can be carried out independently, just like removing it from the nail plate.
-To do this, you do not need to have any unique skills or take courses, it is enough to know the sequence of applying funds and buy the necessary equipment.
+- You can do a manicure with shellac yourself, just like removing it from the nail plate.
+To do this, you do not need to have any unique skills or take courses; it is enough to know the sequence of application of the products and purchase the necessary equipment.

 Disadvantages of shellac

-And now about the cons, which are also available.
+And now about the disadvantages that also exist.

-- Yes, you can grow long nails thanks to shellac, but this will be temporary.
-It is not a medicinal product, but fulfills purely aesthetic qualities.
-Therefore, one should not expect special miracles.
+- Yes, thanks to shellac you can grow long nails, but it will be temporary.
+It is not a medicinal drug, but serves purely aesthetic qualities.
+Therefore, you should not expect any special miracles.

-- Incorrect application of shellac or ignoring the rules for working with it will not give the full effect of the procedure.
-Chips may appear on the second day, or the coating will completely peel off by itself.
+- Improperly applying shellac or ignoring the rules for working with it will not give the full effect of the procedure.
+Chips may appear on the second day, or the coating will completely come off on its own.

-- It is possible that it will be inconvenient for someone to work with shellac, since some of them are very fluid, which will create serious problems during application.
+- It is possible that some people will find shellac difficult to work with, as some of them are very fluid, which will create serious problems during application.

-- When nails with "old" shellac grow back, it looks completely ugly, even if the shine of the coating itself looks fresh.
-This is especially inconvenient for those whose nails grow back very quickly.
+- When nails with “old” shellac grow out, it looks completely unsightly, even if the shine of the coating itself looks fresh.
+This is especially inconvenient for those whose nails grow very quickly.

-- Shellac is not suitable for those with fungal nail diseases.
+- Shellac is not suitable for those who have fungal nail diseases.

-- Several factors can affect the durability of shellac.
-For example, the thinner the nail, the less the coating will hold.
-Also, with constant and prolonged contact of hands with water, shellac can begin to fall off.
+- Several factors can affect the longevity of shellac.
+For example, the thinner the nail, the less the coating will last.
+Also, with constant and prolonged contact of hands with water, shellac may begin to fall off.

-- The coating does not like temperature extremes.
-Even hardened shellac begins to exfoliate, creating microcracks, which, of course, will not be visible to the naked eye.
+- The coating does not like temperature changes.
+Even hardened shellac begins to delaminate, creating microcracks, which, of course, will not be visible to the naked eye.
 However, it is through them that microorganisms (dust, dirt, etc.) will have access to the nail, which in turn can cause fungal diseases.

-- Another, albeit not a very significant disadvantage, can be called the cost of shellac, which is much higher than the prices for simple varnishes.
+- Another, albeit not very significant, disadvantage is the cost of shellac, which is significantly higher than the prices of simple varnishes.

-- Some shellacs can make nails look yellow, which, in principle, goes away after a few sessions of healing and restoration.
+- Some shellacs can give the nails a yellowish appearance, which, in principle, goes away after several healing and restoration sessions.

-In what cases shellac should not be done
+In what cases should shellac not be applied?

 In principle, shellac has no contraindications as such, except for one - nail fungus.
 In this case, it is better to undergo a course of treatment, and then, when the nails are already healthy, enjoy all the delights of shellac.

-There are also recommendations for when you should refrain from such a manicure.
-Whether or not to follow them is up to you.
-This is more advice than a plan of action.
+There are also recommendations when you should refrain from such a manicure.
+Whether to follow them or not is up to you.
+These are more advice than an action plan.

 It is better to postpone the shellac procedure if you are taking any medications, especially antibiotics.
-The connection is not clear, but this is the opinion of experts.
-It is also not advised to work with the coating on weakened nails.
-It is advisable to carry out a course of recovery and strengthening, and only then apply shellac.
+The connection is unclear, but this is the opinion of experts.
+It is also not recommended to work with the coating on weakened nails.
+It is advisable to carry out a course of restoration and strengthening, and only then apply shellac.

-If the nails are strong and healthy, this is the key to a high-quality and beautiful manicure!
+If your nails are strong and healthy, this is the key to a high-quality and beautiful manicure!

 Nails after shellac

-Proper use of shellac does not harm your nails as much as many people think, but the reaction of each organism is individual.
-If some do not notice anything, then the health of the marigolds may be shaken for others.
-The coating will make them even more brittle and flakey.
-This can be quickly eliminated by organizing proper nail care, which will quickly restore their health.
-Below are 9 helpful tips to help strengthen your nail plate after shellac.
+Proper use of shellac does not harm the nails as much as many people think, but the reaction of each body is individual.
+If some do not notice anything, then for others the health of the marigolds may deteriorate.
+The coating will make them even more brittle and flaky.
+This can be quickly eliminated by providing proper nail care, which will quickly return them to health.
+Below are 9 useful tips to help strengthen your nail plate after shellac.

 - Olive oil.
-This oil has proven itself to be an excellent tonic.
-Before use, it should be slightly warmed up in a water bath.
-Then the tips of the fingers are lowered into a bowl of oil, and in this position they are fixed for 10 minutes.
+This oil has proven itself excellent as a strengthening agent.
+Before use, it should be slightly warmed in a water bath.
+Then the fingertips are lowered into the bowl of oil and held in this position for 10 minutes.
 The procedure should be done every day for at least one week.

 - Vitamins A, C, D and E are your allies in the fight for beautiful, strong nails.
-Saturate your daily diet with foods rich in these vitamins and the result will appear very soon.
+Fill your daily diet with foods rich in these vitamins and the results will appear very soon.

-- Rub fresh lemon juice into your nails for two minutes daily, then rinse with water.
+- Rub fresh lemon juice into your nails for two minutes every day and then rinse with water.

-- The sour berry mask will perfectly restore the surface of the nail, strengthen it and add shine.
-For recovery, cranberries, red currants or lingonberries are well suited.
-Take a handful of fruit and chop it.
-Apply the gruel to your nails for 15 minutes and then remove with water.
+- A mask of sour berries will perfectly restore the surface of the nail, strengthen it and add shine.
+Cranberries, red currants or lingonberries are good for healing.
+Take a handful of fruits and chop it.
+Apply the paste to your nails for 15 minutes and then remove with water.

-- Regular iodine, which is rubbed into the nail plate with a cotton swab, remarkably restores nails.
-It does not need to be washed off, it will disappear by itself, over time.
+- Ordinary iodine, which is rubbed into the nail plate with a cotton swab, remarkably restores nails.
+There is no need to wash it off; it will disappear on its own over time.

-- The salons provide a service for sealing nails.
+- Salons provide nail sealing services.
 A special composition is rubbed into the latter, which includes beeswax and honey.
 All this is covered with a film that reliably protects the nail from damage.

-- A 10 minute sea salt bath can breathe life into tired nails.
-Just dilute a tablespoon of salt in a small amount of warm liquid and hold your feet for the specified amount of time.
+- A 10-minute bath with sea salt can breathe life into tired nails.
+Simply dilute a tablespoon of salt in a small amount of warm liquid and soak your feet for the specified amount of time.
 Regularity of the procedure: 2-3 times every seven days.

-- Apply 25 minute paraffin baths, which, by the way, will be useful not only for nails, but also for the skin of the hands in general.
+- Use 25-minute paraffin baths, which, by the way, will be useful not only for nails, but also for the skin of your hands in general.

-- Use in the care of special medicinal preparations for nails, which are sold at the pharmacy.
-They are applied like a regular varnish, which makes them as easy to use as possible.
+- Use special medicated nail preparations, which are sold in pharmacies, in your care.
+They are applied like regular varnish, which makes them as convenient to use as possible.

-As mentioned a little above, shellac contains no harmful chemical ingredients, which makes it an absolutely safe coating even for expectant mothers.
-On the contrary, it will significantly save time on manicure and pedicure, and you will be able to pay more attention to useful self-care and preparation for the birth of the long-awaited baby.
+As already mentioned a little above, shellac does not contain harmful chemical ingredients, which makes it an absolutely safe coating even for expectant mothers.
+On the contrary, this will significantly save time on manicure and pedicure, and you will be able to pay more attention to useful self-care and preparation for the arrival of your long-awaited baby.

 Shellac photo

-As already mentioned a little above, outwardly shellac is very difficult to distinguish from ordinary and familiar to everyone nail polish.
+As already mentioned a little above, shellac is very difficult to distinguish in appearance from ordinary nail polish that everyone is familiar with.
 But there is one peculiarity - shellac is almost always sold in closed tubes.
-That is, you will not see the true color of the varnish through the glass, like with a conventional product.
-This is roughly what shellac looks like.
-Preparations may differ depending on the brand and series.
+That is, you will not see the true color of the varnish through glass, like with a regular product.
+This is what shellac looks like.
+Depending on the brand and series, the drugs may differ.